auth0/docs/articles/mfa/guides/mfa-api/phone.md

 ---
-title: Enroll and Challenge SMS Authenticators
+title: Enroll and Challenge SMS or Voice Authenticators
-description: Build your own MFA flows using SMS as a factor.
+description: Build your own MFA flows using SMS or Voice as a factor.
 topics:
   - mfa
   - mfa-api